You are here

 Dimensions: 92.1 × 72.4 (36 1/4 × 28 1/2 in.)

 Provenance: Thomas Jefferson; by purchase to Mrs. John W. Davis at the Harding Gallery sale in 1833; by gift to the Massachusetts Historical Society in 1835; copy produced for the Thomas Jefferson Foundation

 Joseph Boze began work on the portrait by November 7.
-Short reported to Jefferson: "I have advice that also the Mis. de la fayette's picture is finished and I have directed it to be sent also to Havre."
-The cost was "16. guineas for the painting, 3 1/2 for the gilt frame."
+Short reported to Jefferson: "I have advice also that the Mis. de la fayette's picture is finished and I have directed it to be sent also to Havre."2 The cost was "16. guineas for the painting, 3½ for the gilt frame."3

 Correspondence between Short and Jefferson suggests that the portrait of Lafayette may not have been painted from life.
 Short wrote Jefferson:

 It has been impossible as yet to get the Marquis de la fayette to set for his picture.
 He always says he will do it, but never keeps his word and indeed he has not time—not even one moment to spare.
 Still if it is possible it shall be done.5

 Boze depicted Lafayette in the military uniform of the Parisian National Guard wearing the medals of the Society of the Cincinnati, the Vainqueurs de la Bastille, and the Cross of Saint Louis.